oronimbus/notes/2_jupyter_lab_nginx_reverse_proxy.md

     listen 80;
     listen [::]:80;

-    server_name claudio.work  www.claudio.work;
+    server_name website.com  www.website.com;

     return 301 https://$server_name$request_uri;

 }
 ```

-6) Finally we can restart nginx using:
+6) Now we can restart nginx using:

 ```
 sudo service nginx restart
 ```

 7) Finally, you would want to set up a systemd service to have jupyter lab running at all times.
-Create a new service using `touch /etc/systemd/system/jupyter.service`.
-The content can look like the below but it's important to get the `ExecStart`, i.e. the location of the executable right.
+Create a new service using `touch /etc/systemd/system/jupyter.service` and then edit it with `nano`.
+The content can look like the below but it's important to get the `ExecStart` right, i.e. the location of the executable.
 Once done you can run `sudo systemctl enable jupyter.service` and then `sudo systemctl restart jupyter.service`:

 ```